-- (3) If the driver is turning left from the terminating road into the continuing road using a slip lane, the driver must give way to: - (a) any vehicle travelling on the continuing road (except a vehicle making a U-turn on the continuing road at the T-intersection); and - (b) any pedestrian on the slip lane.
+- (3) If the driver is turning left from the terminating road into the continuing road using a slip lane, the driver must give way to: - (a) any vehicle travelling on the continuing road (except a vehicle making a U-turn on the continuing road at the T-intersection); and

-(4) If the driver is turning left (except if the driver is using a slip lane) from the continuing road into the terminating road, the driver must give way to any pedestrian who is crossing the terminating road at or near the intersection.
+- (b) any pedestrian or rider of a bicycle on or entering the slip lane. - (4) If the driver is turning left (except if the driver is using a slip lane) from the continuing road into the terminating road, the driver must give way to any pedestrian or rider of a bicycle who is crossing the terminating road at or near the intersection.